DevRoopeshSingh/my_namaste_react/README.md

    A.Parcel and webpack are both popular build tool used in the web development to bundle optimize and manage assets for modern web application.
 They help developer to streamline the process of preparing code and assets for deployment to production environment.

 3. What is .parcel-cache
-   A.The .parcel-cache directory is created bu the parcel bundler to store cached build results and optimizations, which speeds uo future builds of your project by avoiding redundant processing. its safe to delete if you want to clear cached data.
+   A.The .parcel-cache directory is created by the parcel bundler to store cached build results and optimizations, which speeds up future builds of your project by avoiding redundant processing. its safe to delete if you want to clear cached data.

 4. What is NPX?
    A.NPX is command line tool that comes with npm(node package manager).It is used to run the package and binaries from the npm registry temporarily without having to install them globally on your system.It is particularly useful for executing the command line tools provided by the npm packages without the need for manual installation.